awslabs/amazon-timestream-connector-prometheus/serverless/DEVELOPER_README.md

 ### Confirming Application Functionality

 Before running Prometheus, the result of the following AWS CLI command should show a `ScalarValue` of `0` within `Data`, if you have been following this document step-by-step:

 ```shell
 aws timestream-query query --query-string "SELECT count() FROM PrometheusDatabase.PrometheusMetricsTable"
 ```

-Next start Prometheus
+Next, start Prometheus

 ```shell
 ./prometheus
 ```

 On macOS the first time running Prometheus may fail due to the developer being unable to be verified.
 To continue, you must grant Prometheus execution in `System Settings -> Privacy & Security -> Security -> "prometheus" was blocked from use because it is not from an identified developer. -> Allow Anyway`.

 After successfully starting Prometheus and seeing no errors reported by Prometheus again run

 ```shell
 aws timestream-query query --query-string "SELECT count() FROM PrometheusDatabase.PrometheusMetricsTable"
 ```

 You should now see some non-zero data value within `Data`, which verifies that the Prometheus instance can ingest data into `PrometheusMetricsTable`.

-Next, in order to verify that Prometheus can make a succesful read request, add data to your table by running
+Next, in order to verify that Prometheus can make a successful read request, add data to your table by running

 ```shell
 aws timestream-write write-records --database-name PrometheusDatabase --table-name PrometheusMetricsTable --records '[{"Dimensions":[{"DimensionValueType": "VARCHAR", "Name": "job","Value": "prometheus"},{"DimensionValueType": "VARCHAR","Name": "instance","Value": "localhost:9090"}],"MeasureName":"prometheus_temperature","MeasureValue":"98.76","TimeUnit":"SECONDS","Time":"1694446844"}]'
 ```

 Open the Prometheus web interface (default `localhost:9090`) and within the execution bar run

 ```
 prometheus_temperature[15d]
 ```

 And verify that data is displayed.

 > **Note**: The time range (`15d`) must be large enough to trigger the Prometheus read from external endpoint.
 If the time range is too small then only local data will be read.